davidjroos/davidjroos.github.io/_posts/2018-07-02-Vancouver.md

 # July 5
 ## A Smokey Start

 Woke up way to early to the smell of someone smoking outside - the worst, but I managed to get back to sleep.
-Back up again at 9-something (jet lag does make for the most wonderous sleep-ins) and it smelt like the delicious broccoli they make at Gemmayze Street (in St Kevin's Arcade on K'rd, do try it).
+Back up again at 9-something (jet lag does make for the most wonderous sleep-ins) and it smelt like the delicious charred broccoli they make at Gemmayze Street (in St Kevin's Arcade on K'rd, do try it).

 A local restaurant had gone up early in the morning and took out a building next door.
-Not ideal, but no was was hurt.
+Not ideal, but no one was hurt.

 <p class='wideimage'><img src='https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180705Vancouver/DSCF7856_800.jpg' srcset='https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180705Vancouver/DSCF7856_2000.jpg 2000w, https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180705Vancouver/DSCF7856_1200.jpg 1200w, https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180705Vancouver/DSCF7856_800.jpg 800w' sizes='100vw' width='2000'/></p>